Key Takeaways

 4. Implement Robust Safety & Security Protocols

 Protect your staff by prioritizing clear safety and security protocols.
 Essential training should cover safe chemical handling, correct lifting techniques, and ergonomics to prevent common injuries.
-Regularly conduct safety audits and drills, supported by specific housekeeping SOPs, to proactively manage risks and ensure team preparedness.
+Regularly conduct safety audits and drills, supported by specific housekeeping SOPs and rules, to proactively manage risks and ensure team preparedness.

 Leveraging a hotel inspection app like GoAudits can significantly simplify managing these protocols.
 Use it to create and implement safety checklists for consistent compliance documentation, providing vital audit trails.
 This also allows for efficient tracking and confirmation of corrective actions when hazards are identified.